THINGS WE DO

 Untitled design (2).png

-What is a Laparoscopic (Keyhole) Cryptorchid Castration?
+What is Laparoscopic (Keyhole) Desexing?

 This is an operation performed to "neuter" or desex the male dog by surgically removing a retained testicle via “keyhole” surgery and the external testicle as normal.

-What is a Laparoscopic (Keyhole) Gastropexy?
+What is a Laparoscopic Gastropexy?

 Gastropexy is performed to prophylactically prevent the lethal "twisting" of the stomach that can occur in large and deep-chested dogs during a "Gastric Dilation + Volvulus" (AKA "GDV") emergency.
 The stomach is attached to the body wall to prevent this twisting.
 It can still inflate and bloat but is not a life-threatening emergency.